e-m-b-a/e-m-b-a.github.io/content/posts/dlink_enc_img.md

   - EMBA
 ---

-`Dlink` network devices, especially routers are an fairly common sight, which have a history of static encryption algorithms.
+***`Dlink` network devices, especially routers are an fairly common sight, which have a history of static encryption algorithms.
-So we wanted to expand EMBAs decryption capabilities to include devices like the DIR-X1560, DIR-X5460, DIR-X4860, etc.
+So we wanted to expand EMBAs decryption capabilities to include devices like the DIR-X1560, DIR-X5460, DIR-X4860, etc.***

-The Goal:
+Goal:
 ---
 Find and reproduce the decryption algorithm used in DLink-Firmware with the Header `encrypted_img` followed by the firmware size.